seoupark1/Stochastic-Control/README.md

 The tracking error was larger in the Extreme case as expected.

 A larger difference was observed in the required control torque.
-The peak commanded torque increased from [12.81, 16.25, 4.88] [Nm] in the Normal case to [38.39, 49.65, 12.25] [Nm] in the Extreme case.
+The peak commanded torque increased from [12.81, 16.25, 4.88] [Nm] in the normal case to [38.39, 49.65, 12.25] [Nm] in the extreme case.

 In the real world, the commanded control cannot always be applied in full because of the torque limit.